Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Conclusions

 \section{Conclusions}

 We have studied the GW production from sound waves in a first-order phase transition during radiation domination.
-Sound waves are expected to be the dominant contribution to the SGWB, unless the bubbles run away, the phase transition is supercooled,\footnote{In this case bubble collisions may represent the dominant contribution to the GW signal \cite{Caprini:2015zlo}.} or the efficiency in generating turbulent energy is large.
+Sound waves are expected to be the dominant contribution to the SGWB, unless the bubbles run away, the phase transition is supercooled,\footnote{In this case bubble collisions may represent the dominant contribution to the GW signal \cite{Caprini:2015zlo}.} or the efficiency in generating turbulence from bubble collisions is large.

 We adopt the framework of the sound shell model to estimate the UETC of the velocity field \cite{Hindmarsh:2016lnk}.
-For the single-bubble velocity and energy density profiles, we follow the description of ref.~\cite{Espinosa:2010hh} and present the details of our calculation in an accompanying paper \cite{kin_sp_SSM}.
-The sound shell model predicts a $k^9$ growth of the spectrum at small frequencies $k$, and a linear dependence on the source duration $\delta \tfin$ \cite{Hindmarsh:2019phv} that can be generalized to the suppression factor $\Upsilon = 1 - 1/(1+\delta\tfin\HH_*)$ when including the effect of the expansion of the Universe \cite{Guo:2020grp}.
-With this work, we have addressed and generalized their results.
+For the single-bubble velocity and energy density profiles, we follow the description of Ref.~\cite{Espinosa:2010hh} and present the details of our calculation in an accompanying paper \cite{kin_sp_SSM}.
+The sound shell model predicted a $k^9$ growth of the spectrum at small frequencies $k$, and a linear dependence on the source duration $\delta \tfin$ in Ref.~\cite{Hindmarsh:2019phv} that can be generalized to the suppression factor $\Upsilon = 1 - 1/(1+\delta\tfin\HH_*)$ when including the effect of the expansion of the Universe \cite{Guo:2020grp}.
+With this work, we have found that their prescription holds only in the regime $k \gg 1/\delta \tfin$.
+We have addressed this issue and generalized their results to all frequencies.

-Our results show that, at small frequencies $k\to 0$, the GW spectrum presents a causal tail, proportional to $k^3$.
+Our results show that at small frequencies $k\to 0$, the GW spectrum presents a causal tail, proportional to $k^3$.
 The amplitude of this tail has a universal dependence on the physical parameters that describe the source.
-In particular, it is independent of $R_*$, and it grows with the duration of the source as $\ln^2 (\delta\tfin \HH_*)$, which yields a quadratic dependence when the source duration is short.
+In particular, it is independent of $R_*$, and it grows with the duration of the source as $\ln^2 (1 + \delta\tfin \HH_*)$, which yields a quadratic dependence when the source duration is short.